 All camping is primitive; there are no facilities or designated campsites.
 Backcountry permits for camping and hiking are not required.
-However, campers are asked to observe the "Leave No Trace" guidelines to keep the wilderness pristine.
+Campers, however, are asked to observe Leave No Trace guidelines to keep the wilderness pristine.
 Hikers and campers are also advised to leave an itinerary with the field headquarters at Port Alsworth.

 Lake Clark National Park and Preserve is open year-round, with its highest visitation between June and September.
-There is no highway access to the park and preserve the 2.5-mile trail to Tanalian Falls and Kontrashibuna Lake is accessible from the town of Port Alsworth
+There is no highway access to the park and preserve-the 2.5-mile trail to Tanalian Falls and Kontrashibuna Lake is accessible from the town of Port Alsworth.

 There is access to the Lake Clark region by small aircraft including floatplane.
-A one- to two-hour flight from Anchorage.
-Kenai or Homer offers access to most points within the park and preserve.
-Scheduled commercial flights between Anchorage and Iliamna, 30 miles outside the boundary, also provide access.
-For more information, call park headquarters at (907) 644-3626; or visitor information at (907) 781-2117: write to Field Headquarters, General Delivery, Port Alsworth, AK 99653; or visit nps.gov/lacl.
+A one- to two-hour flight from Anchorage, Kenai or Homer offers access to most points within the park and preserve.
+For more information, call park headquarters at (907) 644-3626; or visitor information at (907) 781-2117; write to Field Headquarters, General Delivery, Port Alsworth, AK 99653; or visit nps.gov/lacl.
 Sitka National Historical Park, Alaska's oldest federally designated park, was established as a federal entity in 1890.
 In 1910, it became a national monument to commemorate the 1804 Battle of Sitka fought between the Tlingits and the Russians.
 All that remains of this last major conflict between Europeans and Alaska Natives is the site of the Tlingit Fort and battlefield, located within this scenic 113-acre park in a temperate rain forest.